Egyptian flooding drowns Gaza's tunnel business

 MUDDY MESS

-"One cubic meter of sea water pollutes 40 cubic meters of underground water," said Tamer al-Sleibi, water department director in the Palestinian Environment Quality Authority in Gaza, who is concerned about long-term environmental damage.
+"One cubic metre of sea water pollutes 40 cubic metres of underground water," said Tamer al-Sleibi, water department director in the Palestinian Environment Quality Authority in Gaza, who is concerned about long-term environmental damage.

 Egypt's campaign, he said, could weaken the foundations of homes already on shaky ground due to tunnel-building and make land unfit for agriculture in areas near the frontier.
 There is also a health risk as the water turns stagnant, allowing mosquitoes and other disease carriers to breed.